-Lead author of the research Dr Daniel Hobley, from Cardiff University’s School of Earth and Ocean Sciences, said: “The unique conditions of Europa present both exciting exploratory possibilities and potentially treacherous danger.
+Lead author of the research Dr Daniel Hobley, from Cardiff University’s School of Earth and Environmental Sciences, said: “The unique conditions of Europa present both exciting exploratory possibilities and potentially treacherous danger.

 Jeff Moore, a co-author on the study and a Planetary Geologist at NASA’s Ames research Center in Mountain View, CA, notes that NASA’s upcoming Europa Clipper mission, set for launch early in the next decade, could directly observe penetentes with its high-resolution camera, and measure other properties of these interesting objects with the spacecraft’s other instruments.
 Dr Moore is a co-investigator on Europa Clipper.